|

 French "libre arbitre").

-When using liberum arbitrium, the bishop of Hippo had in mind the
+When using liberum arbitrium, the bishop of Hippo had the

-conscious capacity of choosing between good and evil, while he
+conscious capacity of choosing between good and evil in mind, while he

 conceived the will as the core of the moral personality.
 To be moral, a